Over 28 Years of Good Lawyering for Houstonians

 Criminal Records: a Long Term Detriment

-Needless to say, yet often over looked, cataclysmic societal denials of this type can create unintended life paths that lead in undesired directions, generally culminating into limited possibilities for growth and flourishment in life.
+Needless to say, yet often overlooked, cataclysmic societal denials of this type can create unintended life paths that lead in undesired directions, generally culminating into limited possibilities for growth and flourishment in life.

 People Change & Learn From Their Mistakes

-The reason that criminal record sealing, expunction of criminal records, expungement of criminal records, and certificates of non-disclosures are available is because the courts understand that many former defendants aren’t the same people now that they were when charged with the crime that caused a criminal record to be generated in their name.
+The reason that criminal record sealing, expunction of criminal records, expungement of criminal records, and certificates of non-disclosures are available is that the courts understand that many former defendants aren’t the same people now that they were when charged with the crime that caused a criminal record to be generated in their name.

 False Information Given to Houston Police

-In most of the legal consultations related to criminal record clearing & expungement that we’ve had with our clients and potential clients, and in most of the cases in which we’ve conducted investigations to uncover why a criminal record is attached to a person with no legitimate criminal history, we’ve found that an overwhelming majority of these cases are the result of people giving false information to police when they’re arrested.
+In most legal consultations related to criminal record clearing & expungement that we’ve had with our existing and potential clients, and in most of the cases in which we’ve conducted investigations to uncover why a criminal record is attached to a person with no legitimate criminal history, we’ve found that an overwhelming majority of these cases are the result of people giving false information to police when they’re arrested.

 In the majority of these situations, the identity of our client was stolen by a close friend or relative, and the only reason our client found out about it is because of some form of application being rejected, or an arrest warrant being issued in their name.

-In Houston, a person’s criminal background record may be pulled for reasons related to apartment leasing, home owner association reviews, Concealed Handgun Licensing, all in addition to other prerequisite application reviews for career and collegiate purposes.
+In Houston, a person’s criminal background record may be pulled for reasons related to apartment leasing, homeowner association reviews, Concealed Handgun Licensing, all in addition to other prerequisite application reviews for career and collegiate purposes.

 Expunction & Certificates of Non Disclosure

 Under the Texas Code of Criminal Procedures’ Title 1.
 Code of Criminal Procedure, in Chapter 55.
-Expunction of Criminal Records¹, Expunction & Certificates of Non Disclosure can be obtained for a number of criminal offenses which include both misdemeanors and felonies.
+Expunction of Criminal Records¹, Expunction & Certificates of Non-Disclosure can be obtained for a number of criminal offenses which include both misdemeanors and felonies.
 If a person has successfully completed paying their debt to society and any deferred adjudication period demanded by the court, the lawful sealing of your criminal records from civilian access may be possible.